-7. About two weeks after I was detained, my body started feeling really hot and I got constant nose bleeds.
+- 7. About two weeks after I was detained, my body started feeling really hot and I got constant nose bleeds.
 Those were symptoms I'd experienced before I was diagnosed with diabetes.
 I went to see medical staff, and I remember that they pricked my finger to test my blood sugar.
 I remember it was high then, and they tested it for the next two days, and it started to come down.
 I could see the number on the little machine that reads your blood sugar levels.
 They told me not to eat any sweets, like the desserts they give for food or sell at the commissary.
-But I wasn't given any medication.
+But I wasn't given any medication. - dizzy.

-8. 11 From December and February, I would sometimes feel hot in my body and feel really 12 dizzy.
 In February, I remember that I saw medical staff and my blood sugar levels were high.
 They told me I could exercise or take medicine.
-I remember my doctor outside of Yuba telling me that exercising 13 could help, so I decided to try exercising.
+I remember my doctor outside of Yuba telling me that exercising could help, so I decided to try exercising.
 They didn't give me any more information, just to have a daily exercise routine.
 But they didn't give me a routine to follow.
 I tried to do exercise.
 I would run up and down the stairs, and with some other detainees, we'd do pushups and sit ups.
-The most exercise 14 could help, so I decided to try exercising.
-They didn't give me any more information, just to have a 15 16 17 you can do is run up and down the stairs, because there isn't any other space.
-The space on the roof where we go for "outside" time is very small, and there isn't enough room to run or really do exercise. $\underline{2}$ 18 19 was doing this exercise routine about three days a week until everyone in my pod got sick.
-Now, I can's exercise because my feet are so swollen and painful.
+The most exercise you can do is run up and down the stairs, because there isn't any other space.
+The space on the roof where we go for "outside" time is very small, and there isn't enough room to run or really do exercise.
+Was doing this exercise routine about three days a week until everyone in my pod got sick.
+Now, I can't exercise because my feet are so swollen and painful.
 It is also really hard to do exercise when you feel depressed.

 9. Since February 28, 2020, I have submitted at least ten requests to see the doctor.
 I have saved copies of many of these requests, but have thrown some away.
-On March 5, 2020, I asked to see III 20 21

-9. Since February 28, 2020, I have submitted at least ten requests to see the doctor.
+On March 5, 2020, I asked to see - 9.
+Since February 28, 2020, I have submitted at least ten requests to see the doctor.
 I have saved copies of many of these requests, but have thrown some away.
 On March 5, 2020, I asked to see a doctor because I was feeling hot all through my body and feeling a tingling sensation and numbness, all the way from my feet through my chest.
 Two or three days later, I saw the medic, they took my blood pressure and I was sent back to my pod.
 On March 20, I requested again to see a medic because the heat in my body and tingling hadn't gone away, and on top of that, I felt like I couldn't catch my breath and felt a stabbing sensation in my chest.
 I was really scared.
 A few days later, the medical staff took my blood pressure again and sent me back to my Pod.
-I don't remember them telling me what my 3 blood pressure was at that time.
+I don't remember them telling me what my blood pressure was at that time.